ttran9/smartcar-api-test/README.md

 # TODO:
-- Setup MySQL database to hold logged in users which will have an access token tied to their login.
+- Fix issue where logged in user can only pick the vehicle upon logging in the first time.
+- I will create another branch and make it so the user can have the option of going through the oauth flow process and choose another brand.